The “safe seed pledge” is meaningless

 Last year I talked about using cheap min-max thermometers to get a handle on the specifics of the micro climates in my garden, and I was reminded recently that I never followed up on what I actually found out, so that’s what I’m doing today.

 Remember that these results are just ONE data point, specific information about conditions in my particular garden.
-Your conditions will probably be different, so don’t try and extrapolate from these to your garden.
-Instead, if you are curious about your micro-climates, get a few thermometers, scatter them around, and see what happens.
+Your conditions will probably be different, so don’t try and extrapolate from these to your garden.… Continue reading this article “Microclimate follow-up”

 Trash or Treasure?

 You’ve probably heard certain plants dismissed as “trashy” – but what does that mean?
 We have a delightful Magnolia macrophyla in our campus garden – with huge foliage, creamy blooms, the native factor, etc., it draws all kind of attention.
 So I’d hesitate to call it trashy.
 But the autumn leaf drop clutters the ground with leaves the size of a sheet of legal paper.
-They aren’t rake-able, or really mow-able, have to gather by hand into “sheaves”.
-And there’s a LOT of them.
+They aren’t rake-able, or really mow-able, have to gather by hand into “sheaves”. … Continue reading this article “Trash or Treasure?”

 Another good reason to mulch